 She was a charming companion, and I was doing my best Cary Grant myself.
 But I was not unsympathetic to the young Mohammedans.
 You leave a society where it is forbidden to look upon a woman from outside your family unless she's wearing the mandatory body bag.
 And you land in a country where the women are perambulating down the sidewalk in cut-off shorts and halter tops: it's legs, arms, cleavage everywhere you look.

 And you're expected to suppress every inclination because the people who dropped you on that street from the other side of the world are so impenetrably stupid that the core tenet of their state religion of "multiculturalism" is that all cultures are basically the same.

 So, as in 2016, to modify Queen Victoria's apocryphal advice, lie back and think of Jalalabad.

-Tales for Our Time and Steyn's Sunday Poems are special productions of The Mark Steyn Club, now in its fifth year.
-I'm thrilled by all those SteynOnline supporters across the globe - from Fargo to Fiji, Vancouver to Vanuatu, Surrey to the Solomon Islands - who've signed up to be a part of it.
-My only regret is that we didn't launch it eighteen years ago, but better late than never.
+We opened The Mark Steyn Club five years ago, and I'm thrilled by all those SteynOnline regulars across the globe - from Fargo to Fiji, Vancouver to Vanuatu, Surrey to the Solomon Islands - who've signed up to be a part of it.
+My only regret is that we didn't launch it nineteen years ago, but better late than never.
 You can find more information about the Club here - and, if you've a pal who might be partial to this sort of thing, don't forget our special Gift Membership.